 “Vulog offers an end-to-end suite, starting from the hardware that goes inside a vehicle through to a mobility platform that, in a nutshell, combines a vehicle with a user,” said Alex Thibault, Vice President and General Manager of Vulog North America.
 “We have devised a number of tools, both on the customer facing and the operator sides, which cover everything—CRM capabilities, ticketing, fleet control and maintenance, as well as marketing.”

-But though Vulog’s genesis was oriented towards car-sharing models, it is now leading the charge to approach shared mobility in a more holistic way.
+Though Vulog’s genesis was oriented towards car-sharing models, it is now leading the charge to approach shared mobility in a more holistic way.
 The company’s focus has broadened as it works to etch out a space in the market to help larger operators and established players launch new mobility projects, including micro options such as scooters.

 “It’s not just for car-sharing anymore,” said Thibault.
 “Most of Vulog’s customers now, whether they are a vehicle distributor, energy company or a car rental organisation, are looking to become platforms for vehicle rental and usage.
 We’re dealing with more companies that want to launch car sharing and scooter sharing in a given city.”